Day 1 Lima Arrive at any time.

 Lake Titicaca Homestay

-Day 9 Lago Titicaca/Puno (1B, 1L) Leave the homestay families late morning and visit the Uros Islands on the way back to Puno.
+Day 9 Lake Titicaca/Puno (1B, 1L) Leave the homestay families late morning and visit the Uros Islands on the way back to Puno.
 A popular optional activity in Puno is to visit to the spectacular chullpas (funerary towers) of Sillustani, a pre-Inca archaeological site only a short drive away.

 Lake Titicaca Guided Boat Tour Day 2